7 Days in Southern Puglia:

 Suggest locating in beautiful Centro Storico, Galatina, Italy.

-The town has a magical vibe, and the baroque architecture makes you feel like you are in a movie set- except this is authentic Italy!
+The town has a magical vibe, and the baroque architecture makes you feel like you are in a movie set- EXCEPT this is authentic Italy!
 People are kind and generous, the food and wine are superb, and the town is bustling and safe under the fairy-light lyrics of Tarantella.
+Galatina is often called ‘Little Lecce’ because of it also has the beautiful Lecce Baroque architecture.

 Luxury Lodging in Galatina